-- (1) If the applicant has not complied with the notice requirements under section 310G or 310H, the administering authority must decide whether to allow the application to proceed under this part as if the noncompliance had not happened. - (2) The authority may decide to allow the application to proceed only if it is satisfied there has been substantial compliance with the requirements. - (3) If the authority decides not to allow the application to proceed- - (a) any steps purportedly taken to comply with sections 310G and 310H are of no effect; and - (b) the authority must, within 8 business days after the decision is made, give the applicant- - (i) a written notice fixing a new period for giving the application notice (the new notice period); and - (ii) if the submission period under section 310H has started or will start before the new notice
+- (1) If the applicant has not complied with the notice requirements under section 310G or 310H, the administering authority must decide whether to allow the application to proceed under this part as if the noncompliance had not happened. - (2) The authority may decide to allow the application to proceed only if it is satisfied there has been substantial compliance with the requirements. - (3) If the authority decides not to allow the application to proceed- - (a) any steps purportedly taken to comply with sections 310G and 310H are of no effect; and - (b) the authority must, within 8 business days after the decision is made, give the applicant- - (i) a written notice fixing a new period for giving the application notice (the new notice period); and - (ii) if the submission period under section 310H has started or will start before the new notice period-a new submission period for the application; and

-- (iii) an information notice about the decision not to allow the application to proceed and the decision to fix the new notice period. - (4) The new notice period applies despite section 310H(2).
+(4) The new notice period applies despite section 310H(2).